 10. Growing in containers

 I love the flexibility of container growing.
 Pots can easily be moved in or out of the sun to find the right spot.
 A tub of spring tulips can be moved centre stage and then shoved to the back to die down.
 Groups of plants can be placed in infinite combinations to create the perfect scheme.
 It’s not all plain sailing though – pots dry out quickly so require regular watering and feed.
 They are also susceptible to vine weevil.

 Long before I moved in my garden was a woodyard and much of it is still concrete below the slate.
 In order to get plants into every corner I bought large plastic cold water tanks to use as huge containers.
 It’s much cheaper than buying large pots and they are easily disguised with a bit of vertical decking.

 This post was inspired by a slide presentation I gave at my local Hackney gardening club, De Beauvoir Gardeners.
-Several members spoke informally about planting and planning their gardens.
-If you are green fingered you might also enjoy reading about my foray into growing food: my first allotment and tips from my secret garden.
+If you love gardening things you might also enjoy reading about my foray into growing food: my first allotment and tips from my secret garden.